MLSToolbox/mls_pipeline_examples/iris_classification/README.md

 This pipeline is implemented to illustrate the use of MSLToolbox Code Generator, you can find details on the [MLSToolbox Code Generator Wiki](https://github.com/MLSToolbox/mls_code_generator/wiki).
 We encourage to read the information provided in that link to understand the problem that the pipeline is trying to solve.

 The pipeline is composed of 4 stages:
-- *Data collection*, which loads the data from a `.csv` file
+- *Data collection*, which loads the data from the IrisLoader that comes with the [scikit-learn](https://scikit-learn.org/1.5/auto_examples/datasets/plot_iris_dataset.html).
 - *Split*, where features data is split into features_train and features_test data and truth data into truth_train and truth_test data
 - *Model Training*, where two different models are trained
-- *Model Evaluation*, where using the test data, both models are assesssed with the accuracy metric
+- *Model Evaluation*, where using the test data, both models are assessed with the accuracy metric

 <p align="center" width="100%">
    <img src="https://github.com/MLSToolbox/mls_pipeline_examples/blob/main/iris_classification/media/0_main.png" alt="Main editor" width="75%">